Get Your Dental Mojo Back With These Simple StepsApril 11, 2022 by AACD Executive Office

 (Your Gift + Passion) x Grit = Success

 Your gift is the thing you feel like you were born to do.
 This may or may not be perfectly clear to you.
 The thing you do when you really love to do it without having to do it is your gift.
 Figuring this out is critical to success.
 This may take some soul-searching.
 You may want to ask friends or family what they think your gift is.

 This is the positive energy you bring toward your gift, your enthusiasm, and your optimism.

 Grit is the ingredient in this equation that means you never give up.
 You accept failures and don't stop trying.
 Grit is essential for every successful person.

 It's simple.
 You set a goal, apply the dental success equation, and you will experience success.
 Success breeds more success, and before you know it, you are moving forward, growing, and leaving burnout behind.

-To get the full story on the dental success equation and even more resources for tackling dental burnout, view "Getting Your Dental Mojo Back," then take the quiz for CE credit on the AACD Virtual Campus.
+To get the full story on the dental success equation and even more resources for tackling dental burnout, view "Getting Your Dental Mojo Back," then take the quiz for CE credit.
 Not an AACD member yet?
 Join now for access to a variety of online education, networking opportunities, and practice management resources.